-The intuition behind this is that since now the area of the corresponding ellipsoid $\{x:\norm{x}_{ \Sigma_i^{-1}}^2\leq \mu_i\}$ \aanote{War das correct?} equals $\kappa_i,$ the cell $P_i$ may also have an area roughly equal to~$\kappa_i.$ Our evaluation will show that this is false in general, but overall it will give a good compromise between speed and boundary adherence.
+Our evaluation will show that this choice provides a very good compromise between speed and boundary adherence.
 (For a use of ~\cref{eq:adapting_sigma_heuristic} in a materials science context, see~\cite{APDheuristic}.)

 The second observation relates to the fact that the superpixel statistics can be extracted efficiently from the final SLIC assignment iteration without requiring any additional passes over the image data.
-While this applies also to Optimal Power-SLIC, it becomes particularly relevant for fast implementations of Power-SLIC.
+While this is also true for Optimal Power-SLIC, it becomes particularly relevant with fast implementations of Power-SLIC.
 In fact, the spatial centers~$x_{c_1},\dots,x_{c_k}$ can be obtained after the final SLIC iteration simply by projecting $c_1,\dots,c_k$ into the spatial image space by dropping their color components.
-The spatial covariance matrices $\Sigma_1,\dots,\Sigma_k,$ on the other hand, can be computed together with the centers within the final iteration of SLICs assignment using a single pass algorithm for the variance.
+The spatial covariance matrices $\Sigma_1,\dots,\Sigma_k,$ can be computed together with the centers within the final iteration of the SLIC assignment, using a single pass algorithm for the variance.

-Now that the relevant parameters are available, Power-SLIC proceeds by computing an additional, final assignment that aims at assigning each pixel~$p_j$ to its closest spatial center~$x_{c_i},$ $i\in[k].$ Distances are measured in terms of $||x_{p_j}-x_{c_i}||_{\Sigma_i^{-1}}^2$.
-As in SLIC (but different from Power-SLIC), we consider for the final assignment only those pixels lying in a $2h \times 2h$ window around the cluster center.
-In a cleaning step, the still unassigned pixels are assigned to superpixels.
-In our experiments, this cleaning step was barely required.
-Thus even a naive implementation would not affect the practical running time.
+With these parameters, Power-SLIC computes a final assignment that aims at assigning each pixel~$p_j$ to its closest spatial center~$x_{c_i},$ $i\in[k].$ Distances are measured in terms of $||x_{p_j}-x_{c_i}||_{\Sigma_i^{-1}}^2 + \mu_i$.
+As in SLIC, we consider only those pixels lying in a $2h \times 2h$ window around the cluster center for the final assignment.
+In a cleaning step, the still unassigned pixels are assigned to its containing diagram cell.
+In our experiments, this cleaning step was hardly ever required.
+Thus, not even a naive implementation would affect the practical running time.
 A summary of Power-SLIC is given in Algorithm~\labelcref{alg:power_slic}.